 Holidays: Travelling and return to school

 What do you have to consider when you travel during school vacations?

-In addition, all students older than 12 years and staff members, who have returned from a trip abroad must present a negative PCR test not older than 48 hours (done in Dubai) when returning to school.
+All staff members, who have returned from a trip abroad must present a negative PCR test not older than 48 hours (done in Dubai) when returning to school.

 Positive Covid-19 cases and “close contacts”

 What should I do if my child tests positive for Covid-19?

 If your child tested positive for Covid-19, please inform the school (the class teacher and firstname.lastname@example.org) immediately.

 The school must inform the Dubai Health Authority about the case.
 For this we need the following information from the child who tested positive:

 - Date of Birth

 - Name and Emirat oft he laboratory, where the test was carried out